York College tells students to stay alert after second robbery, shooting near campus

 “I trust them and I hope they’re keeping us safe and it’s really scary,” said Madison Davis, a York College student.
 “We just came back to school.”

-We reached out to York College for an interview Saturday but did not hear back.
+We reached out to York College for an interview on Saturday but did not hear back.

-Anyone with information is asked to contact York City Police or York College Campus Police.
+Anyone with information is asked to contact York police or York College campus police.